chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session7.md

 The copy left GPL  license forced people who copied or extended the source code to publish their work under the same lincense
-Linux torvald had project in university(university of helenski), his goal was to make a unix kernel that would work on low cost intel processers
+Linux torvald had project in university(university of helenski), his goal was to make a unix kernel that would work on low cost intel processers tried install apache 2 web server on the raspbery pi but had some issues with it not working properly.